 General rule.
 You generally must carry back the entire NOL to the 2nd tax year before the loss year.
 Any loss not used in the 2nd preceding year is then carried to the 1st preceding year.
 Any loss not applied in the 2 preceding years can be carried forward up to 20 years.
-The 2-year carryback period does not apply to the portion of an NOL attributable to an eligible loss, a farming loss, or a specified liability loss.
+The 2-year carryback period does not apply to the portion of an NOL attributable to an eligible loss, a farming loss, a qualified GO Zone loss, or a specified liability loss.